adrianovogel/DataSysMapPerfOfStreamProcessing/README.md

 # DataSysMapPerfOfStreamProcessing
-Structure description:
+**Structure description:**

-	"collectedPapers":
+*collectedPapers*:
 		Is a folder with the "raw" list of papers collected from the databases and digital libraries

-    "Iterations":
+*Iterations*:
 		A folder that shows the iterations performed to select the primary studies.
-The input was the collected papers, that were merged and the duplicates removed with the assistance of the tool <https://github.com/dineiar/PyBibTextTools>
+The input was the collected papers, that were merged and the duplicates removed with the assistance of the [tool]([https://link-url-here.org](https://github.com/dineiar/PyBibTextTools))